Use the CircleCI CLI to split tests

 By default, if you do not specify a method using the --split-by

-flag, circleci tests split
+flag, circleci tests run

-expects a list of filenames or classnames and splits tests alphabetically by test name.
+expects a list of file names or class names and splits tests alphabetically by test name.
 There are a few ways to provide this list:

 -